microsoftgraph/security-api-solutions/Samples/MISP/README.md

 ## Getting Started
 After the prerequisites are installed or met, perform the following steps to use these scripts:

-1. Download or clone the misp-graph-script
+1. Download or clone this repository.
+1. Go to directory `security-api-solutions/Samples/MISP`
 1. Install dependencies.
 In the command line, run `pip3 install requests requests-futures pymisp`
 1. To run script, go to the root directory of misp-graph-script and enter `PYTHONHASHSEED=0 python3 script.py` in the command line.